au-ts/cogent/doc/reference/installation.rst

 -  ``make test-compiler`` tests many of the compiler phases without involving Isabelle.
 -  There are individual tests that can be triggered by ``make test-*``.
    See ``make help`` for details.
--  ``make examples`` builds a group of small but complete Cogent examples.
+-  ``make examples`` builds a group of small but complete |cogent|
+   examples.

-2. Cogent compiler also comes with a small unit-test module.
+2. |cogent| compiler also comes with a small unit-test module.
 To run that, do this:

 ::